 Arrow affordances have different meanings on menus and buttons.
 An arrow affordance on a button emphasizes to users that clicking the button will complete an action that takes them to another page.
 They’re effective for making your call-to-action buttons stand out.

 An arrow affordance on a menu doesn’t mean that the user interface will complete an action.
 When it’s on a menu, it’s telling users there are more options under a label.
 Without the arrow affordance, users won’t know that there are more options they can choose from.

 Ellipsis Affordances on Buttons and Menus

-Sometimes a button or menu option will open a modal window instead of completing an action.
-An ellipsis affordance tells users this is what happens.
-In the english language, writers use ellipses for unfinished thoughts.
+Sometimes a button or menu option will open a modal window with more actions instead of completing an action.
+An ellipsis affordance tells users this is what will happen.
+In the English language, writers use ellipses for unfinished thoughts.
 On a user interface, designers use ellipsis on buttons and menus for unfinished actions.
-The user completes the action on the modal window.
+The user completes the action on the modal window that pops up.